 Rational use initiatives work to prevent harm, improve patient safety and work to reverse increasing rates of antibiotic resistance.

-Rational use (or antibiotic stewardship) programs are coordinated interprofessional efforts to improve and measure the appropriate use of antibiotics in order to optimize clinical outcomes, minimize unintended consequences such as toxicity, and reduce the selection pressure on bacterial populations that lead to the emergence of resistance.
+Up to 50% of the use of antibiotics is inappropriate, adding considerable costs to patient care and increasing both morbidity and mortality.
+Rational use or antibiotic stewardship programs are coordinated interprofessional efforts to improve and measure the appropriate use of antibiotics in order to optimize clinical outcomes, minimize unintended consequences such as toxicity, and reduce the selection pressure on bacterial populations that lead to the emergence of resistance.
 They can focus on for example antibiotic selection, dosing, route, and duration of therapy, which are primarily decisions undertaken by prescribers.

-Set up a program describes the use of a five-step project management process to establish rational use programs in health care facilities.
+- Set up a program describes the use of a five-step project management process to establish rational use programs in health care facilities.

-Interventions provides information and resources on possible interventions for the rational use of antibiotics.
+- Interventions provides information and resources on possible interventions for the rational use of antibiotics.